Antique Regency extendable table with high profiled mahogany top with rosewood edge

 Description

-Excellent example of Regency mahogany, a fold-out extendable table with a high-profile mahogany top edged with rosewood, featuring a cross edge and 2 cross drawers with friezes fitted with round brass handles, all supported by turned and fluted supports ending in cabriolet legs, all connected by rotating stretchers.
-This mahogany extendable table retains its original finish, color, and patina, and is in excellent condition throughout, ready to be placed in your home.
+A great example of Regency mahogany, this extendable dining table features a high-profile mahogany top with a palisander edge, a cross edge, and two cross drawers with friezes fitted with round brass handles.
+All elements rest on turned and fluted supports ending in cabriolet legs, all connected by rotating stretchers.
+This mahogany extendable table retains its original finish, color, and patina, and is in excellent condition, ready to be placed in your home.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate brilliance and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these works.
+These were highly ornate, luxurious pieces designed to exude splendor and play a significant role in opulence.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Today, we can observe how the Baroque style has greatly influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
+Renaissance furniture was quite heavy and robust, using brown stains, cornices, strong bases, and reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for elegant antiques suitable for your interior.
+Lion paws and eagle heads are common motifs in Renaissance style furniture.
+Currently, many global brands recreate such pieces, inspired by Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when seeking elegant antiques suited for your interior.

 Attributes / Details